Why You Should Start Your Job Search Now

 - Opportunity.
 ZipRecruiter helps job seekers ladder into jobs and industries they may not have considered by mapping transferable skills and matching them to jobs accordingly.

 - Mobile first.
 We have optimized our job search product for mobile, which is increasingly the platform of choice for job seekers.
 ZipRecruiter is the #1 rated-job search app on iOS & Android.

 Why Every Unemployed American Should be Searching for a Job Right Now

-Close to half of states have now reinstated their work search requirements.
+Most states have now reinstated their work search requirements.
 Even before the requirements go into effect, however, there could be benefits to beginning your search early.